-As we count down the minutes and hours until Labor Day, most Americans are trying to make it through the daily grind at work.
-Country music is known for blue collar working class heroes and over the years the genre has given us some truly great songs about working hard (or hardly working).
+Country music is known for blue-collar working class heroes and over the years the genre has given us some truly great songs about working hard (or hardly working).

-Here are the 20 best country songs about working for a living.
+Here are the 25 best country songs for your Labor Day playlist.

 Take note, guys.
 This is how to ascribe value to a woman in a song without dwelling on her appearance!